Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSuews.rst

 SUEWS can be run in a number of different ways:

 #.
 Within UMEP via the `Simple <https://umep-docs.readthedocs.io/en/latest/processor/Urban%20Energy%20Balance%20Urban%20Energy%20Balance%20(SUEWS,%20simple).html>`__ selection.
-This is useful for becoming
-   familiar with the model.
+This is useful for familiarising yourself with the model.
 #.
 Within UMEP via the `Advanced <https://umep-docs.readthedocs.io/en/latest/processor/Urban%20Energy%20Balance%20Urban%20Energy%20Balance%20(SUEWS.BLUEWS,%20advanced).html>`__ selection.
 This can be used to exploit
    the full capabilities of the model.
 #.
 Via the `UMEP for Processing <https://umep-docs.readthedocs.io/en/latest/UMEPforProcessing.html>`__-plugin.